Leisure Suit Larry: Love for Sail!: Reception

 A reviewer for Next Generation criticized the game's puzzles and re-introduction of a text parser: "Now, we kind of miss text parsers, but combining one with point-and-click results in a game that's neither fish nor fowl, adding an element of pure guesswork to a puzzle set that's already conceptually slippery.
-Beyond this, the game's other big flaw is that the series hasn't really done anywhere - much like its main protagonist, it seems stuck in a perpetual adolescence."
+Beyond this, the game's other big flaw is that the series hasn't really gone anywhere - much like its main protagonist, it seems stuck in a perpetual adolescence."
 However, he concluded that the game has enough strong moments to appeal to fans of the series.
 GameSpot complimented the game's challenge and hint system, but found that the raunchy humor quickly grew tiresome.
 The game was also reviewed by Danny Wallace in the January 1997 edition of PCGamer (UK) magazine and was given a score of 23%, described the game as "a pointless mountain of toss".

 Richard Cobbett writing a Larry retrospective for Rock Paper Shotgun in 2011 opined the game was "a really good, very underrated adventure".
 That same year, Adventure Gamers named Love for Sail the 71st-best adventure game ever released.

 According to Al Lowe, sales of Love for Sail surpassed 280,000 units by early 1999.
 In 2006, he remarked in an interview that it had ultimately sold "750,000 copies plus many more in the various Larry collections."